 Austin has benefited from grants from the Yip Harburg Foundation, Ford Foundation, AT&T New Playwrights, Harland Foundation, Kroger Foundation, Atlantic Center for the Arts, and Individual Artist Grants from the Georgia Council for the Arts.
 She is a founding member of the Atlanta New Play Project, a board member of the Southeast Playwrights Project, a current member of Working Title Playwrights, and a longtime member of the Dramatists Guild.
 She was also represented for years by the Dorese Agency in Los Angeles.

 Trader Austin has worked lights, stage managed, designed and sewn costumes, taught theatre and playwrighting to young people, and even served as box-office manager at the Soho Poly in London.
 Beverly has been awarded separate month-long residences with Ted Tally and Romulus Linney, and studied with numerous other master playwrights.
-Bev was recently chosen as an Associate Member of the National Alliance for Musical Theatre.
-And she currently serves as a Recommending, World Premiere, and Play Panel Judge for Atlanta's major professional theatre awards, the SUZI's-- where she was recently elected to the SUZI Board of Directors.
+Bev was chosen as an Associate Member of the National Alliance for Musical Theatre.
+And she recently served as a Recommending, World Premiere, and Play Panel Judge for Atlanta's major professional theatre awards, the SUZI's-- where she was elected to the SUZI Board of Directors.

 She also earned eight semesters of Georgia Staff Development Units, in everything from Advanced Storytelling to Technical Theatre from the Alliance Theatre School-- for which she conducted "Kids Write Plays" workshops for years.
 Bev has appeared on numerous panels, including ones for the Literary Managers and Dramaturgs of America, the SUZI awards, and the MOJO Fest.
 She auditioned and was chosen as a member of Atlanta's Academy Theatre First Stage Company, and she wrote the State of Georgia's Drama Curriculum Guide, Grades K-12.

-Cakewalk.
-Bev's musical with composers Bryan Mercer and Patrick Hutchison was chosen for July, 2017's Atlanta Musical Theatre Festival at Out Front Theatre.
+Cakewalk, Bev's musical with composers Bryan Mercer and Patrick Hutchison was chosen for July, 2017's Atlanta Musical Theatre Festival at Out Front Theatre.
 Cakewalk was originally given a public reading (March, 2015) by Gateway Performance Productions under a grant from the City of Atlanta’s Bureau of Cultural Affairs.
 It was directed and produced by Sandra Hughes and Scott DePoy.
 For more information on this and other productions, please click on the links above right.
-Also, look for her annual sell-out production of The Bridesmaid of Barrington Hall in Roswell, Georgia and The Wayfarer's Christmas at the Wynne-Russell House, produced by Staged Right Theatre this coming holiday season.
+Also, look for her annual sell-out production of The Bridesmaid of Barrington Hall in Roswell, Georgia.

 Links to Working Title Playwrights and Dramatists Guild of America